 Cop: "Sounds fair.
 Exit your vehicle, sir."

 As soon as the lawyer stepped out of his car, the cop started beating the shit out of him with his baton.
-When the shocked lawyer yelled in pain, the cop asked, "Dae ye want me to stop, or just slow doon?"
+When the shocked lawyer yelled in pain, the cop asked him, "Dae ye want me to stop, or just slow doon?"

-Hosh laughed despite the tension he felt, as he slowed down before the next intersection.
+Hosh laughed, despite the tension he felt, as he slowed down at the Stop sign before the next intersection.

 “So, what did you learn?” asked Rosh.

 “Not to get smart with a cop!”
-Hosh laughed again, as he came to a full stop before the solid yellow line.
+Hosh laughed again, coming to a full stop before the solid yellow line.
 “Did I do it right now, Pa?”